 Yes.
 See our Membership page for more details about our online options.

-For the health of our guests, staff, and animals, Lee Richardson Zoo is a smoke-free environment.
-Guests wishing to smoke are asked to exit the zoo and can return.
+For the health of our guests, staff, and animals, Lee Richardson Zoo is a smoke-free and vape-free environment.
+Guests wishing to smoke or vape are asked to exit the zoo and Finnup park to do so but and can return.

 Can I feed the animals?